George Armitage Miller: Biography

+Early life and education

 Miller was born on February 3, 1920, in Charleston, West Virginia, the son of George E. Miller, a steel company executive and Florence (née Armitage) Miller.
 Soon after his birth, his parents divorced, and he lived with his mother during the Great Depression, attending public school and graduating from Charleston High School in 1937.
 He moved with his mother and stepfather to Washington, D.C., and attended George Washington University for a year.
 His family practiced Christian Science, which required turning to prayer, rather than medical science, for healing.
 After his stepfather was transferred to Birmingham, Alabama, Miller transferred to the University of Alabama.

-At the University of Alabama he took courses in phonetics, voice science, and speech pathology, earning his bachelor's degree in history and speech in 1940, and a master's in a speech in 1941.
-Membership in the Drama club had fostered his interest in courses in the Speech Department.
-He was also influenced by Professor Donald Ramsdell, who introduced him both to psychology, and, indirectly through a seminar, to his future wife Katherine James.
-They married on November 29, 1939.
-Katherine died in January 1996.
-He married Margaret Ferguson Skutch Page in 2008.
+Miller received a Bachelor of Arts with a major in history and speech in 1940 and a Master of Arts in speech in 1941 from the University of Alabama.
+He received a Master of Arts in psychology in 1944 and a Doctor of Philosophy in psychology in 1946 from Harvard University.

-Miller taught the course "Introduction to Psychology" at Alabama for two years.
-He enrolled in the Ph.D. program in psychology at Harvard University in 1943, after coming to the university in 1942.
-At Harvard he worked in Psycho-Acoustic Laboratory, under the supervision of Stanley Smith Stevens, researching military voice communications for the Army Signal Corps during World War II.
+When he was at the University of Alabama, membership in the Drama club had fostered his interest in courses in the Speech Department.
+He was also influenced by Professor Donald Ramsdell, who introduced him to psychology.
+Later, as a graduate student at Harvard University, he worked in Psycho-Acoustic Laboratory, under the supervision of Stanley Smith Stevens, researching military voice communications for the Army Signal Corps during World War II.
 He received his doctorate in 1946; his doctoral thesis, "The Optimal Design of Jamming Signals," was classified top secret by the US Army.